INF800/fastapi-stock-screener/README.md

 ```
 test using `docs` with `{"symbol": "JNJ"}`

-- send DELETE request to API just like we did for POST using ajax or axios
+- send DELETE request to API just like we did for POST using ajax or axios (i used axios)
+- check commit `delete button added` `1c4c9aa953d7b4cf53356dbfcb55e2edc7e20005`
-- check commit ``
+- check commit `delete all button added`